Leadership Faux Pas #6 – Being Disingenuous

-Recently a friend of mine was telling me about her experience visiting a series of TV talk shows.
-I was curious about her experience so I asked her a series of questions regarding the various hosts.
+A few years ago, a friend of mine was telling me about her experience visiting a series of TV talk shows.
+I was curious about her experience, so I asked her a series of questions regarding the various hosts.

 So what does this have to do with leadership?
 Everything!

 I believe that Leadership is all about being genuine.
-I believe that when you chose to become a leader you make a commitment to deal in reality and the facts, regardless of whether that means things aren’t always sunshine and unicorns.
+I believe that when you choose to become a leader, you make a commitment to deal in reality and the facts, regardless of whether that things aren’t sunshine, rainbows, or unicorns.

 7 Behaviors of Genuine Leaders: